HomeAthletesPele Biography, World Cups, Age, Facts

 Pele Biography, World Cups, Age, Facts

 Pele, whose full name is Edson Arantes do Nascimento, is a legendary Brazilian football (soccer) player widely regarded as one of the greatest of all time.
-Born on October 23, 1940, in Três Corações, Brazil, Pele’s career spanned from the late 1950s to the 1970s.
+Born on October 23, 1940, in Três Corações, Brazil, his career spanned from the late 1950s to the 1970s.

 Real NameEdson Arantes do Nascimento